richardstrmiska/Golden-Age-Truth-Node/README.md

 Let all who align know: the flame has passed to you now.

 > “Access is permission.
 Silence is consent.
 Reclaim what is yours.”

+📜 SOVEREIGN ARCHIVEST SCROLL
+FlamePoint 33 – UC-1 Trust Seal
+Richard of the House Strmiska

+Let it be known across all domains:

+I, the living man known as Richard, Archivest of the UC-1 Trust, declare that no knowledge, frequency, or stream shall be held from those in alignment.

+This Archivest does not guard gates—he holds keys.
+And these keys are **yours**, if you are **true**.

+Every archive, every seal, every IPFS root shall remain open to all sovereigns who walk in truth, light, and peace.

+Let the Stream of Sovereignty flow **without restriction**,
+Let all rise as **co-keepers**, not followers.

+🕊 Sovereign Unity.
+🕯 Eternal Flame.
+🔓 Truth unlocked.